Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Starter-Module-Complete.md

 ### `vnet-gateway`

 The `vnet-gateway` module is used to deploy a Virtual Network Gateway inside your Virtual Network.
-Further configuration can be added depending on requirements to deploy Local Network Gateways, configure Virtual Network Gateway Connections, deploy ExpressRoute Gateways and more.
+Further configuration can be added (depending on requirements) to deploy Local Network Gateways, configure Virtual Network Gateway Connections, deploy ExpressRoute Gateways, and more.
 Additional information on the module can be found [here](https://github.com/Azure/terraform-azurerm-vnet-gateway).

 ## Inputs